usafa-astro-331/Astro-331-2023-Spring/lab 00 metrology/README.md

 Congratulations!
 You can measure voltage!

+### Intermediate cleanup

-**Remove power from your Arduino and turn off the output of your benchtop power supply (on/off button should not be illuminated).**
+- turn off the benchtop power supply (on/off button not illuminated)

-## To do!!

-update fritzing file
+- disconnect Arduino
+- remove the ACS723 current sensor and associated wires